-Name, Province or State and Country of Residence, and Position with the Corporation (1) Principle Occupation During the Last Five Years (1) Director Since Common Shares Owned or Controlled (1) Frank Holmes Texas, USA Executive Chairman Chief Executive Officer and Chief Investment Officer of U.S. Global Investors, Inc. August 23, 2017 139,000 Susan B. McGee (2)(3)(4) Texas, USA Director Independent Director December 21, 2021 Nil Marcus New (2)(3)(4)(5) British Columbia, Canada Director CEO of InvestX Capital Ltd. & Managing Partner of InvestX Master GP1 Inc. Former CEO of Stockhouse Publishing Ltd. March 25, 2018 76,000 (6) Dave Perrill ^{(2) (3)(4)} Minnesota, USA Director Founder and CEO of Perrill Companies LLC (January 2009 to present).
+Name, Province or State and Country of Residence, and Position with the Corporation (1) Principle Occupation During the Last Five Years (1) Director Since Common Shares Owned or Controlled (1) Frank Holmes Texas, USA Executive Chairman Chief Executive Officer and Chief Investment Officer of U.S. Global Investors, Inc. August 23, 2017 139,000 Susan B. McGee (2)(3)(4) Texas, USA Director Independent Director December 21, 2021 50,000

+Name, Province or State and Country of Residence, and Position with the Corporation (1) Principle Occupation During the Last Five Years (1) Director Since Common Shares Owned or Controlled (1) Marcus New (2)(3)(4)(5) British Columbia, Canada Director CEO of InvestX Capital Ltd. & Managing Partner of InvestX Master GP1 Inc. Former CEO of Stockhouse Publishing Ltd. March 25, 2018 226,000 6) Dave Perrill (2) (3)(4) Minnesota, USA Director Founder and CEO of Perrill Companies LLC (January 2009 to present).
 Founder and CEO of Compute North LLC (August 2017 to September 2022).
 October 21, 2019 Nil

-- (1) Information about principal occupation, business or employment, not being within the knowledge of the Corporation, has been furnished by respective persons set forth above.
+(1) Information about principal occupation, business or employment, not being within the knowledge of the Corporation, has been furnished by respective persons set forth above.
 The information with respect to the Common Shares beneficially owned, controlled or directed is not within the direct knowledge of the Corporation and has been obtained from SEDI or furnished by the respective individuals.
-This table does not include Common Shares underlying unexercised stock options and warrants. - (2) Member of the Audit Committee.
+This table does not include Common Shares underlying unexercised stock options and warrants.

+(2) Member of the Audit Committee.
 Marcus New serves as Chair.
-On December 21, 2021, Frank Holmes resigned as a member of the Audit Committee and Susan B. McGee was appointed as a member of the Audit Committee. - (3) Member of the Compensation Committee.
-Dave Perrill serves as Chair. - (4) Member of the Corporate Governance Committee.
-Susan McGee serves as Chair. - (5) Lead Director. - (6) Mr. New holds 70,000 shares through ROI Capital Ltd.
+On December 21, 2021, Frank Holmes resigned as a member of the Audit Committee and Susan B. McGee was appointed as a member of the Audit Committee.

+(3) Member of the Compensation Committee.
+Dave Perrill serves as Chair.

+(4) Member of the Corporate Governance Committee.
+Susan B. McGee serves as Chair.

+(5) Lead Director.

+(6) Mr. New holds 220,000 shares through ROI Capital Ltd.